Meetpatel01/Amazon-review-analaysis-using-Microsoft-Azure/README.md

-# Amazon-review-analaysis-using-Microsoft-Azure

-Got it 👍 — here’s a **short and clean `README.md`** that will look professional but won’t overwhelm your repo:

----

 # Amazon Review Analysis using Microsoft Azure

 This project demonstrates how to build a **scalable big data pipeline** on Microsoft Azure using the **Amazon Reviews 2023 dataset**.